 In addition to these eight main clades (and all the clades they are then divided into), there are other terms used to describe different types of dragons outside of taxonomy.
 A Guivre is a dragon adapted to live in the sea, while a Knucker is a dragon adapted to live in freshwater.
 Immature dragons are called Dragonets.
 Dragons who suffer from Hydra Syndrome (i.e. growing multiple heads and necks) are called Hydras, with a specific subset who only have three heads being called Zmeys, which often lack the advanced healing abilities that make Hydras so famous.

 Though often written off as simple beasts, Dragons, like most arcane creatures, are actually incredibly intelligent.
-Their full cognitive capability varies from species to species, but the average dragon was at least equal to a human being in intellectual capacity, although they used that ability very differently.
-Since magic provided so much for them, dragons never had much need for technology.
+Their full cognitive capability varies from species to species, but the average dragon is at least equal to a human being in intellectual capacity, although they used that ability very differently.
+Since magic provideds so much for them, dragons never have much need for technology.
 Swords and spears are nothing compared to their fangs and claws, their skin is tougher than tenfold shields, and humanity would take centuries to weaponize fire as effectively as their combustible venom does.
-Their disease resistant metabolisms, magical healing prowess, and ability to cook their food while they killed it gave them little need for medicine, and they are comfortable in almost any environment.
+Their disease resistant metabolisms, magical healing prowess, and ability to cook their food while they kill it gives them little need for medicine, and they are comfortable in almost any environment.
 Humans deemed dragons crude for failing to create the trappings of civilization, while dragons deemed humans pathetic for needing those trappings in the first place.

 Since dragons spend most of their adult life alone in the wilderness, dragon culture values solitude and contemplation.
 Riddles are a common past time for dragons, as the act of thinking up new verbal puzzles takes a great deal of thought and fine tuning, which makes it perfect for passing long stretches of free time.
 Dragons love solving these mind games as well, and few dragons can resist the allure of a good mystery.